 Dipping or soaking your horse’s hay conjures visions of wasted water, contaminated liquid, and squandered effort.

 A European study conducted in 2013 and 2014 explored the efficacy and medical benefits of steaming hay.
 The study by doctors Julie Dauvillier and Emmanuelle van Erck-Westergen examined four hundred and eighty-two horses.
 All horses were referred to the study because of poor performance or respiratory issues and were scoped.
 Case histories and results were recorded.

 “A horse can have a serious problem with their respiratory system without having obvious symptoms.
 The horse can have lower airway inflammation and not necessarily have a cough, nasal discharge, or heavy breathing,” notes Van Erck-Westergren.

 Inflammation in respiratory airways can be due to dust, allergens, bacteria, mold, or fungal spores present in a horse’s forage.
-Particles settle in the windpipe or tissues, constricting free airflow between a horse’s nose and lungs.
-The irritation can lead to respiratory diseases like IAD
+Particles settle in the windpipe or tissues, constricting unrestricted airflow between a horse’s nose and lungs.
+The irritation can lead to respiratory diseases like IAD.